• Skip to primary navigation

 Can I make this in advance?

-This can be made up to 4 days in advance and stored in an airtight container in the fridge.
-To reheat, microwave or reheat on the stovetop at medium heat until hot.
+Beef vegetable stir-fry can be made up to 4 days in advance and stored in an airtight container in the fridge, once cooled.
+To reheat, microwave or reheat on the stovetop until hot throughout.

 Can I substitute the protein and vegetables?